Kakktuss/LinqToGraphQL/README.md

 #### GraphParameterType
 This attribute can be used only on method parameters as it acts as a type-changing indicator.
-This attribute changes the name displayed on the query inputs declaration.
+This attribute changes the type displayed on the query inputs declaration.
 <br/>
 It can be useful in some cases where a type can be a custom scalar input defined by the API but his value need to be a c# built-in type such as "string".
 Example: <https://shopify.dev/api/admin/graphql/reference/scalar#id-2021-04>; Here ID is a custom scalar but his value is a string in the query.